World warned: change now or endanger food and climate

 But under all scenarios, one axiom held true: the higher the temperature, the higher the risk.

-At 2C the risk of food insecurity ticks over to ‘very high’.
-‘It´s not only about reducing emissions,’ said Thunberg.
+At 2C the risk of food insecurity ticks over to “very high”.

+“It’s not only about reducing emissions,” said Thunberg.
+“The science says that to stay below 1.5C of global temperature rise we need to make unprecedented changes in all aspects of society.
+“Those are not my words.
+Those are their words.”—AFP

 The report on land use and climate change highlighted the need to protect remaining tropical forests as a bulkhead against future warming.